structuredlightlab/tweezersOptimiser/README.md

 The "madeToMeasure" code contains everything you need to tailor your own optical trap for a chosen spherical particle.

-The "Functions" folder contains functions called by "madeToMeasure".
+The "Functions" folder contains functions called by "madeToMeasure".<br/><br/><br/>

 The "OTT" folder contains the Optical Tweezers Toolbox codes in the exact version that was used for this project, which includes a few minor modifications and a few custom functions; see below for more details.
 OTT is copyright 2007-2018 by The University of Queensland under the Creative Commons Attribution-NonCommercial 4.0 International License http://creativecommons.org/licenses/by-nc/4.0/.
-Documentation for OTT is available at https://ott.readthedocs.io/en/latest/. <br/><br/><br/><br/>
+The licence and codes for OTT are available at https://github.com/ilent2/ott.
+Documentation for OTT is available at https://ott.readthedocs.io/en/latest/.

 These are the functions in the "OTT" folder that are not part of the OTT suite and were written by us:
 find_equilibrium_UB